decentespresso/de1app/de1plus/profile_editors/readme.txt

 You don't need to create or set up a page, you can just add page items, although you can and/or config the page background colour if you like.

-Your editor_page will need a button/s to exit back to the app, you can of cause customise the cammands however you like, or use on of the following simplified options form new procs in ../skins/default/de1_skin_settings.tcl button -command options
+Your editor_page will need a button/s to exit back to the app, you can of cause customise the cammands however you like, or use on of the following simplified options form the new procs found in ../skins/default/de1_skin_settings.tcl button -command options
         exit_profile_editor {presets}   go to Presets page
         exit_profile_editor {app}       go to Presets page